reyesj5/moodzaic/README.md

 With both the Django and React servers activated:

 Go to http://localhost:8000/ to see the login screen.
 This is the Django server’s page, which forwards content from the React app.
-This will make it appear like with have two versions of the app, but having http://localhost:3000/ allows the Django app to get the most current changes to the front end as soon as they are made, as opposed to compiling the React app into static files.
+NOTE: This will make it appear like there are two versions of the app, but having http://localhost:3000/ running is equivalent to Django reading from a set of static (html/css/javascript) files, except allowing for frontend changes to take effect immediately!

+(The navigation process will be updated in iteration 2.
+Stay tuned!)

 Go to http://localhost:8000/api/users/ to add a user, then click Post to submit